Xeeynamo/sotn-decomp/README.md

 | `2ae313f4e394422e4c5f37a2d8e976e92f9e3cda` | ST/WRP.BIN | ![progress WRP.BIN](https://img.shields.io/endpoint?url=https://raw.githubusercontent.com/Xeeynamo/sotn-decomp/gh-pages/assets/progress-wrp.json)
 | `3bbdd3b73f8f86cf5f6c88652e9e6452a7fb5992` | ST/RWRP.BIN | ![progress RWRP.BIN](https://img.shields.io/endpoint?url=https://raw.githubusercontent.com/Xeeynamo/sotn-decomp/gh-pages/assets/progress-rwrp.json)

-## Build

-1. You need `gcc-mipsel-linux-gnu` that you can easily install on any Debian-based Linux distribution.
-On Windows it is highly recommended to just use Ubuntu with WSL
-1. Place your `main.exe` from the file `SLUS_000.67`, `DRA.BIN` and the `ST` folder in the root directory of the repository
-1. Run `make extract` to generate the assembly files
-1. Run `make all` to compile the binaries into the `build/` directory

-## Check for function matching

-Thanks to [asm-differ](https://github.com/simonlindholm/asm-differ) you can check if a funtion written in C matches its assembly counterpart.

-1. Be sure to resolve the submodule with `git submodule update --init`
-1. Ensure to create a matching binary with `make clean && make extract && make all && mkdir expected && cp -r build expected/`
-1. Choose a function to match (eg. `func_8018E964`), an overlay (eg. `st/mad`) and then invoke `python3 ./tools/asm-differ/diff.py -mwo --overlay st/mad func_8018E964`

-## Non-matching build

-Some non-matching functions are present in the source code by disabled by the macro `NON_MATCHING`.
-You can still compile the game binaries by running ` CPP_FLAGS=-DNON_MATCHING make`.
-In theory they might be logically equivalent in-game, but I cannot promise that.
-Few of them could match by tuning or changing the compiler.

-## Restore MAD (debug room)

-The debug room overlay `ST/MAD.BIN` was compiled earlier than the first retail release of the game.
-All the offsets that refers to `DRA.BIN` points to invalid portions of data or to the wrong API calls, effectively breaking the majority of its original functionalities.
-That is why the debug room does not contain any object.
-By compiling the debug room with `make mad_fix` you can restore it by redirecting the old pointers to the retail version of the game.

-Be aware that not all the offsets have been yet redirected, so it will still be not entirely functional until further update.

 ## Technical details

 The game is divided in three modules: